 It’s also important to consider the potential risks.
 Do you have a process for selecting your resident?
 Do you abide by Fair Housing?
 Do you even know what Fair Housing is?
 There are lots of major risks associated with selecting your residents – physical property damage, consistent late payments, messy evictions, etc. Is the risk worth the reward?

-The Challenges of Self-managing
+The Challenges of Self-Managing Rental Property

 Most property investors will, at some point, take a stab at self-managing.
 It’s true that there are some perks to managing your own properties.
 You can get some hands-on experience, you don’t have to pay anyone to perform the everyday tasks associated with this business, and you have more “control” over how your properties are managed.
 But, how is “control” defined?
 For some, it might mean being across every single detail and dealing with every step of the process yourself.
 For others, it simply means having full transparency of the interactions that are being had with residents as well as R&M services, knowing how your properties are performing at any given time, and being well-informed.
 The “control” is perceived through easy access to information and the ability to remain seated in the decision-maker’s chair.
 Regardless, the advantages that come with self-managing a feasible number of properties can leave owners feeling like this “job” is completely sustainable – and “free.”